Dsinghbailey/eagle-lang/README.md

-# Eagle - AI Programming Language
+# Eagle - An AI Programming Language

 **Write software in plain English.**